mikebocek/scientific-marginalia/content/vectors.rst

     </div>
     <script src="interactive/fig2h_matrix_transforms.js" type="module" defer></script>

-Here's a few matricies to try - first, we're starting with a matrix that "does nothing" to the vectors, which for a 2D vector is
+Here's a few matrices to try - first, we're starting with a matrix that "does nothing" to the vectors, which for a 2D vector is

 .. math::